 The 6×30 finderscope has been described as either unusable or difficult to use, so you may want to replace with a red dot or even a laser.
 Lastly, a 1.25” star diagonal is included, but if you want to use your telescope for terrestrial viewing, an erect image diagonal will be required.

 Unfortunately, while the telescope may have minimal chromatic aberration interfering with image quality, the mount itself is rated to a 20 lb max payload capacity.
-The tube weighs 12.5 lbs, and if you were to add additional camera and other equipment, you’d find yourself at max capacity rather quickly which puts strain on the setup.
+The tube weighs 12.5 lbs, and if you were to add additional camera and other equipment, you’d find yourself at max capacity rather quickly which in my opinion puts strain on the setup.

 Even if you were to upgrade CG-4 with a motor for tracking, it may not be able to keep up adequately due to the extra weight.
-So, being completely honest, outstanding astrophotography will be a struggle to achieve.
+So, being completely honest, I feel outstanding astrophotography will be a struggle to achieve.

 If you were to make the weight modifications needed for both optimal long and short exposure astrophotography, you may need an off-axis guider to capture photos and guide simultaneously, a guiding eyepiece, motor drive, reducer lens, and perhaps other equipment.
 Adding up the costs quickly becomes expensive, but the potential is there.